The navXUI user interface application provides a simple way to visualize the data provided by any navX-sensor.

 The 9-axis heading is displayed in grey text if Magnetometer Calibration has not yet been completed and/or if no undisturbed magnetic readings have occurred.

-The Altitude displays the navX-MXP’s calculated current altitude, based upon the reading from the pressure sensor, the current temperature and the sea-level pressure.
+The Altitude displays the navX-sensor’s calculated current altitude, based upon the reading from the pressure sensor, the current temperature and the sea-level pressure.

-- To run the navXUI, the navX-MXP must be connected to a PC running Windows via USB.
+- To run the navXUI, the navX-sensor must be connected to a PC running Windows via USB.

-- Make sure Java 7 (version 1.7) or Java 8 (version 1.8) is installed on your computer.
+- Make sure Java 7 (version 1.7) or higher is installed on your computer.
 The 64-bit version of Java is recommended.
 To tell which version of java is currently “Active”, open up a command window, and type this command:

 - Download the latest build and unzip the contents to your local computer.

-- Run the setup.exe program, which will install the navXUI, as well as all necessary device drivers for communicating over USB with the navX-MXP, as well as some additional tools.
+- Run the setup.exe program, which will install the navXUI, as well as all necessary device drivers for communicating over USB with the navX-sensor, as well as some additional tools.

 - Start the navXUI:

-From your Start Menu, select “Kauai Labs” and then “navX-MXP” and click on the “navXUI” icon to start the navXUI.
+From your Start Menu, select “Kauai Labs” and then the type of navX-Sensor you are using, and click on the “navXUI” icon to start the navXUI.

 If your computer has more than one serial port, you can select which serial port to use by clicking on the up/down arrows in the COM port selection control in the UI.